NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 def refl_coeff_Fresnel(pol: Polarization, theta: float) -> complex:
-    """Computes the reflection coefficient of a TIR mode using the Fresnel equations.
+    """Returns the complex reflection coefficient of a TIR mode computed using the Fresnel equations.

     Args:
         pol: polarization of the incident planewave (S or P).
-        theta: angle of the incident planewave (degrees).
+        theta: angle of the incident planewave (radians).
     """
     if pol.name == "S":
         refl_coeff = (